 The library, a place for medicine, learning, and knowledge, contains about 130,000 books, academic journals, and other publications as well as electronic materials such as e-books and databases.
 It offers a well-equipped remote access environment that fully utilizes the characteristics of electronic materials.
 This feature lets users access the library anywhere, at any time.

-Dr. Rudolf Lehmann, a man from Germany that is associated with the founding of KPU, was invited to Kyoto prefecture during the Meiji period to teach German.
-He was involved in compiling and editing a genuine German dictionary, and wrote Japan’s first German-Japanese dictionary, called Wayaku-Doitz Jisho, in 1872.
-He also went on to write Japan’s first Japanese-German dictionary, called Wadoku-Taiyaku Jirin, in 1877.
+Dr. Rudolf Lehmann, a German who is associated with the founding of KPU, was invited to Kyoto prefecture to teach German during the Meiji period.
+He worked on compiling genuine German dictionaries, and supervised Japan’s first German-Japanese dictionary, called Wayaku-Doitz Jisho(2 volumes) published from 1872 to 1873.
+He also supervised the first Japanese-German dictionary, called Wadoku-Taiyaku Jirin published in 1877.

 【Who can use the library?】